 JERSEY CITY – Mayor Steven M. Fulop announces Jersey Cityhas been awarded more than $2 million by the New Jersey Department of Environmental Protection (DEP) to purchase five new electric garbage trucks.
 The new clean energy trucks will be the first of its kind in Jersey City, and are the latest addition to the City’s energy efficient municipal fleet.

-Jersey City’s proposal to replace 5 diesel garbage trucks with all electric trucks was selected amongst more than 150 project proposals submitted to the DEP.
-The award is part of the state’s $72.2 million share of federal settlements following a lawsuit against Volkswagen for recording fraudulent emission levels in their diesel vehicles.
+Jersey City’s proposal to replace 5 diesel garbage trucks with all electric trucks.
+For it was selected amongst more than 150 project proposals submitted to the DEP.
+The award is part of the state’s $72.2 million share of federal settlements.
+For that’s following a lawsuit against Volkswagen for recording fraudulent emission levels in their diesel vehicles.

-“Garbage trucks are the highest polluting vehicles in most municipal fleets, and run their routes down every street, spewing emissions throughout neighborhoods,” said Brian Platt, Jersey City’s Business Administrator.
+“Garbage trucks are the highest polluting vehicles in most municipal fleets.
+They also run their routes down every street.
+Thereby spewing emissions throughout neighborhoods,” said Brian Platt, Jersey City’s Business Administrator.
 “This grant encompasses a number of aims as this week we are also installing solar panels at our DPW building and we will start to add charging stations throughout the city for municipal and public use.”

 According to the DEP, transportation sector emissions account for 71 percent of nitrogen oxide emissions, as well as 42 percent of greenhouse-gas emissions in New Jersey.
 In distributing the second round of funding, the DEP focused on promoting electrification to replace heavy-duty vehicles in overburdened communities.
 Of the $16 million disbursed in the second round of funding, the City will receive $2,046,000 in total for the new vehicles.
 Other projects awarded include school buses and port-related vehicles.